1

 return None;

-let flat_index = flat_index_to_full_index(index_domains, (index - 1) as u64);
+let flat_index = flat_index_to_full_index(&index_domains, (index - 1) as u64);

 let flat_index: Vec<Expr> = flat_index.into_iter().map(Into::into).collect();